airizzuto/portfolio-webpage/README.md

 ## Changes

-- Portfolio project image
-- Background opacity values
+- Added more metadata information

 ---